mobileteam11/Final-Project/README.md

 catkin_make -j1
 ```

-## Compile
+## Visualizing Odometry and Point Cloud Map
-After building up the code, you can download the sample ros bag file from [this link](https://drive.google.com/open?id=1sxApV5dmFf6UF1WJs1LW3-WQaRopNyDq) and put it in src/Final-Project/bag/ folder.
+After building up the code, you can download a sample ros bag file from [this link](https://drive.google.com/open?id=1sxApV5dmFf6UF1WJs1LW3-WQaRopNyDq) and put it in src/Final-Project/bag/ folder.
 Right under the catkin workspace, simply run the code below in command line will run rviz and see the visualized result.
 ```
-.src/Final-Project/run.bash
+./src/Final-Project/run.bash
 ```

 ## Kitti Odometry Dataset to rosbag